 1 Euro is about 4,5 Lei and 1 USD is about 4 Lei - check official exchange rates published by the Romanian National Bank here); prices in Romania are generally cheaper than in Western European countries: with 1 Euro you can buy: 2 x 0.5 bottles of water or a two-way bus/tram ride in most cities or 1-2 snacks from a street pastry

 Before travelling to Romania the foreign currency we recommend you bring is Euros, US dollars, UK pounds or Swiss francs which are the most easily interchangeable currencies.
-When you arrive exchange offices located in airports for more than €10 for taxi fare, as they usually have bad rate aimed at unsuspecting tourists.
+When you arrive don’t use exchange offices located in airports for more than €10 for taxi fare, as they usually have bad rate aimed at unsuspecting tourists.
 Exchange bureaus are very popular in Romanian cities so you'll find plenty of them everywhere, usually recognisable by their yellow or white street boards indicating rates offered.

 There are also plenty of ATMs in Romania (bancomat) to withdraw money from.
 The most common banks with safe & secure ATMs are BCR (Erste), BRD (Societe General), Banca Transilvania (local), Raiffeisen or ING.
 When travelling in the countryisde it's hard to find an ATM and card payments are not usually accepted, so better to have cash on you.